 Write a clear brief

-Start with location, budget, beds, baths, and the floor area or lot size you actually need.
-Writing this down stops you drifting toward listings that look appealing but do not fit.
+Start with location, budget, beds, baths, and the floor area or lot size you actually need, and write it down before you open a single listing.
+A written brief stops you drifting toward properties that photograph well but do not fit your life.
+It also maps directly onto search filters, so the shortlist builds itself.

 Separate firm criteria from flexible ones

-Decide what is non-negotiable and what can flex.
-Buyers who know they will compromise on size but never on commute make faster, better decisions than those who keep everything open.
+Decide in advance what is non-negotiable and what can move.
+A buyer who knows they will compromise on size but never on commute decides quickly and rarely regrets it.
+A buyer who keeps everything open re-litigates the same trade-off on every listing.

 Look past the headline price